-IN Early Years, assessment happens continually to collect consistent and varied evidence of mastery.
+In Early Years, assessment happens continually to collect consistent and varied evidence of mastery.
 This then feeds into the continuous cycle of Observation, Assessment and Planning.
-In addition, each half term every child is assessed on Number recognition and formation 1-20, Rote Counting to 20 and Number Formation.
+In addition, each half term every child is assessed on Number recognition and formation 10, Rote Counting to 10 and Number Formation.

-Summative assessment will be in the form of termly NFER tests.
+Summative assessment will be in the form of termly progress (PUMA) tests.
 These allow teachers to compare children with national expectations.
+In addition these tests provide detailed analysis of where the children may be exceeding or where teachers may need to put in more deliberate practice of a concept.
+Catch up suggestions are embedded within these results.
 They will also allow teachers to make adjustments to their provision where needed on a termly basis.